- We are unable to activate [product name]. Product activation is required to use this product...

 If the issue is not fixed even after you run the Limited Access Repair tool, reset the hosts file manually:

 Adobe’s activation servers are on secure (HTTPS) sites, so your computer must be able to access these types of sites.

 If your computer is behind a firewall, make sure that the firewall is not blocking the activation server through ports 80 and 443.

 For instructions on allowing access to the activation server, consult your network administrator or your home network’s firewall documentation.

 If your firewall requires an executable, specify PDApp.exe, located here:

 - Windows: Program Files\Common Files\Adobe\OOBE\PDApp\core

-The Adobe sign-in (CC) and activation (CS) processes require the GlobalSign Root CA certificate.
+The Adobe sign-in (Creative Cloud) and activation (Creative Suite) processes require the GlobalSign Root CA certificate.